Christmas is traditionally a time for families to come together and celebrate – but it can be heart-breaking for separated parents and their children.

-Contact arrangements during the festive season can often be the cause of a lot of conflict in separated families.
-Even when there has been a previous Court order, often that order will not address what is to happen over the Christmas and New Year period.
+Contact arrangements during the festive season can often be the cause of a lot of conflict in separated families and with the discovery of the new Omicron variant and the general continued problems posed by Covid-19, parents may want to avoid their children mixing with a variety of households.
+Even when there has been a previous Court order which specifies contact arrangements for separated parents, often that order will not address what is to happen over the Christmas and New Year period.

 One of the most frequently asked questions we deal with at Nelsons is whether children should spend one week with their mum and the other with their dad, or if arrangements should be made day-to-day.